c-sanders/ScaleAndSetSize/README.md

 Python Script and associated GIMP Plugin to scale and set the size of an image.
 ===============================================================================

 This repository contains Python code which is responsible for the implementation of 3 GIMP Plugins.
-All 3 of these Plugins can be used scale and set the size of image, and they implemented by the following 3 Python functions;
+All 3 of these Plugins can be used to scale and set the size of image, and they are implemented by the following 3 Python functions;

 * scale_and_set_size_interactive
 * scale_and_set_size_file_noninteractive